JimmyCerone/ideaBank/Reference/Books/Lethal Passage - The Story of a Gun by Erik Larson.md

 	- It started off as an association of hunters who were looking out for hunters rights.
 Then in the 1970's a hard line dude came in and changed everything.
 That said, the average NRA member doesn't hold the extreme views of the organization
 - The 2nd amendment says "well regulated"
 	- Never knew this and it fascinates me.
 What does that mean?
 Not 100% sure but I doubt it's all kinds of guns around.
-- Making gun companies liable for damages is a [[Nudge]] style intervention that would effectively regulate the industry
+- Making gun companies liable for damages is a [[Nudge by Richard Thaler and Cass Sunstein]] style intervention that would effectively regulate the industry
 	- Fascinating point.
 Gotta wonder why this never happened.
 Toy manufacturers have to do this, why not for guns?
 - The human toll of guns is high and data is bad
 	- Data for injuries isn't collected, which makes it seem better than it is.